 As a regular 1st Violin extra player for the Welsh National Opera Orchestra, Chrissie has played in many WNO productions across the UK including performances at the Royal Opera House.
 WNO performances outside of the UK have taken her as far afield as Dubai’s Opera House.
 Chrissie has also regularly played for the Cardiff Singer of the World Competitions for the BBC.

-Freelancing as a violinist, Chrissie’s worked with many major artists.
-They include Kanye West for his Late Registration and Graduation UK Tours, as well as for the 2006 Brit Awards at Earls Court and shows at the Hammersmith Apollo Theatre which involved recordings at 3 Mills and Abbey Road Studios; Katherine Jenkins, Russell Watson, Alfie Boe and Pink Martini.
+Freelancing as a violinist, Chrissie’s worked with and recorded for many major artists.
+They include Kanye West for his Late Registration and Graduation UK Tours, as well as for the 2006 Brit Awards at Earls Court and shows at the Hammersmith Apollo Theatre which involved recordings at 3 Mills and Abbey Road Studios; Katherine Jenkins, Russell Watson and Pink Martini.
 In 2015 Chrissie performed with the National Symphony Orchestra for the Queen Mary 2’s ‘QM2’ Classical Music Cruise to New York.
 In 2016 and 2017, Chrissie toured with Alfie Boe and Michael Ball for their two sell out tours, Together and Together Again, across the UK which included performances at Hampton Court Palace and the Royal Naval College, Greenwich and also shows at the London Palladium with special guest Rick Astley.

-Chrissie is a regular deputy chamber music and violin tutor at the Royal Welsh College of Music and Drama Junior Conservatoire and is also a frequent adjudicator for the Rotary Club Young Musician of the Year and local competitions.
+Chrissie is a deputy chamber music and violin tutor at the Royal Welsh College of Music and Drama Junior Conservatoire and is also a regular adjudicator for the Rotary Club Young Musician of the Year and local competitions.
 A strong supporter and collaborator in outreach projects, Chrissie has a keen interest in working with the young and elderly and exploring the positive impact of music on well-being.